-Each day, Saint Agnes Holy Cross Center for Women cares for an average of 140 women and 20 children.
-In one month alone, the center provides 3,000-plus articles of clothing for women and families, an average of 230 diapers for children, 550 showers, and 240 loads of laundry.
+Each day, HCCW provides services for an average of 141 women and 19 children.
+In once month alone, the center provides more than 3,000 articles of clothing, diapers for an average of 227 children, 557 showers, and 239 loads of laundry.

-While mothers are in class or participating in other center programs, their children are supervised by staff and volunteers at The Gathering Place, a learning center complete with books, educational materials, toys and computers.
+While mothers are in class or participating in other center programs, their children are supervised by staff and volunteers at The Gathering Place, a children's learning center complete with books, educational materials, toys and computers.